Sant Antoni (Barcelona Metro)

-Sant Antoni is a station on line 2 of the Barcelona Metro, opened in 1995.
+Sant Antoni (/ca/) is a station on line 2 of the Barcelona Metro, opened in 1995.
 It is located in the Sants-Montjuïc district, under the Ronda de Sant Antoni.

 The station has tracks on either side of an island platform, with a ticket hall at either end of the station.
 There are a total of three entrances: two to the south, on c/ Sant Antoni Abat and c/Comte d'Urgell, and one to the north, at c/ Villaroel.
 The station is wheelchair-accessible.